Project Initiation Document – What is a PID ?

 In this article, we focus on the most important phases of a project initiation document rather than providing a template.
 You can create your own template by adding or removing sections described in this article.

 Once you have created the Project Initiation Document, don’t forget to share it with your team.
 It will be great for an internal check.

-Are you using Project Initiation Documents for your projects?
+Are you using Project Initiation Document or Project Charter for your projects?
 What do you think about the sections that a Project Initiation Document should include?
 Please let me know your opinions regarding the concept.

 11+ years strategic communications, marketing, and project management experience.
 I am a trainer at StarWood Training Institute, focusing on online courses for project management professionals.